Semilinear Dynamic Programming: Analysis, Algorithms, and Certainty Equivalence Properties: Deterministic Positive Semilinear Problems Over an Infinite Horizon

 Now we apply the VI algorithm starting with $J(x)=c'x$, where $c$ is nonnegative.
 We obtain a new function

 Using a derivation similar to that of Example~\ref{eg:bilinear}, we can show that $\hat{J}(x)=\hat{c}'x$ for some $\hat{c}\in \re^n_+$.

 Systems whose states are probability distributions arise in partially observed Markov decision problems (POMDP), and other interesting contexts in DP.
-For example, Gao et. al \cite{gao2023distributional} studied the evolution of distributions over time using a DP formulation.
-In another theoretically interesting context, the measurability issues in stochastic optimal control were addressed by Bertsekas and Shreve (\cite[Chapter~9]{bertsekas1978stochastic}) using a Markovian decision framework, where states were modeled by probability distributions. \end{example}
+For example, Gao et al. \cite{gao2023distributional} studied the evolution of distributions over time using a DP formulation.
+In another theoretically interesting context, the measurability issues in stochastic optimal control were addressed by Bertsekas and Shreve (\cite[Chapter~9]{bertsekas1978stochastic}) using a Markovian decision framework, where states were modeled by probability distributions.The present example is a direct application of the approach in \cite[Chapter~9]{bertsekas1978stochastic}.
+In the same spirit, the semilinear DP framework extends naturally to stochastic shortest path problems with nonnegative costs, formulated with probability distributions as states, and to their special cases such as \cite{todorov2006linearly}. \end{example}

 To set the stage for our analysis, we will now state some results that hold for the general nonnegative cost deterministic problem \eqref{eq:proq_dete}, even without Assumption~\ref{asm:dete_well}.
 Formal statements of these results, for the broader context of stochastic problems, are provided in Appendix~\ref{app:a}.